DavidMagaram/NaturalComputingFinal/README.md

 All available notebooks are located in this folder, named after the experiment they belong to.

-* AppA_Optuna&CMA-ES_vs_gradient.ipynb - Optuna Sweep & Experiment 1
+* Experimental Setup - Optuna Sweep.ipynb - Optuna Sweep mentioned in the Experimental Setup, results used by other experiments

 * E1.1_EARGNCA.ipynb - Experiment 1.1